Tony556/sli.mg_python_api_helper/README.md

 ----

-To begin using it, you must import it using `from slimghelper import slimgHelper`
+To begin using it, you must download slimghelper.py, put it into the folder where you are developing, and import it using `from slimghelper import slimgHelper`

 Then initialize it, you will need your Client ID and Client Secret for this next step.
 You can get those by reading through [this simple tutorial - https://sli.mg/public/api#getstarted.](https://sli.mg/public/api#getstarted)